Gavin Reid

 Gavin Hunter Reid OBE (born 24 May 1934) was the Bishop of Maidstone from 1992 until 2001.

-Primary school : part educated at Blackheath and Kidbrooke C of E school.
+Reid's post was in effect the suffragan bishop of the Diocese of Canterbury, since the Bishop of Dover is the de facto diocesan due to the Archbishop of Canterbury's other duties.

 Reid was educated at The John Roan School in Greenwich and King's College London.
 Ordained deacon in 1960 and priest in 1961, after a curacy at St Paul's East Ham he served in a succession of administrative posts for the Church Pastoral Aid Society before his ordination to the episcopate.
 He is a prolific author and his works include The Gagging of God (1969), A New Happiness (1974), To Reach a Nation (1987), Our Place in his Story (1994) and To Canterbury with Love.
 He was awarded the OBE in 1999 for his contribution to the Millennium celebrations.
 He retired to Beccles in 2001 and is an assistant bishop in the Diocese of St Edmundsbury and Ipswich.